 Today humanity is in the between which is a dynamic, ever-changing transitional point of time and matter as the past becomes the present in the becoming

 The Alpha/Omega Word of God contains within Itself the fullness of the 7-days of creation which are also in a constant state of becoming actualized and fulfilled.
 At present, we are just past the mid-point of the fourth day of Creation; the Omega is the sixth day of Creation and the fulfillment and completion of Divine Humanity.
-Prior to the inception of Creation, God, the Absolute, gazed into the mirror of the nothing and the first thing God perceived was His own Divine Nature – pre-eternal Wisdom or Creative Life, often referred to as Divine Sophia (Proverbs 8:22-36).
+Prior to the inception of Creation, God, the Absolute, gazed into the mirror of the nothing and the first thing God perceived was His own Divine Nature – pre-eternal Wisdom or the Creative Life of the universe, often referred to as Divine Sophia (Proverbs 8:22-36).
 While gazing into the reflective stillness of the nothing God realized His ultimate goal in creating Creation was to create divine humanity which would represent the fullness of His Intelligent Light and Creative Life.
 This fullness or union of Light and Life is the marriage of Christ/Sophia or what is often referred to as the marriage of Christ and divine humanity, that is, the manifestation of the Church of Christ.
 Thus, at the Omega point of Creation, the sixth day, Christ/Sophia will represent the fulfillment of Divine Humanity, and on the seventh day, God will rest.

 The feminine principle represented in Creative Life or Sophia was present in Mother Mary during the conception and birth of our Lord.
 Mother Mary is the purest and most exalted expression of the feminine principle in all of humanity; she too resurrected, overcoming death.
 For some, she is considered as the daughter of the Father, the mother of the Son, and the bride of the Holy Spirit.
 The presence of Sophia at the conception and birth of Jesus would signify a deep and meaningful relation between Christ as Intelligent Light and Sophia as Creative Life as well as between becoming humanity and the Divine Feminine principle of Creation.

 The distinguishing difference between Divine Sophia (Creative Life) and creaturely Sophia (becoming human life or beingness) is this: Divine Sophia is considered to have been with God before the beginning of Creation (See: Proverbs 8:22-36) as His Divine Creative Nature or Divine World.
 Whether metaphysically speaking, or in spiritual reality, Divine Sophia is the Feminine principle of Creation and humanity.
-When God spoke the Creative Word of Creation, without leaving Eternity, God and Divine Sophia were present in the world and in humanity.
+When God spoke the Creative Word of Creation, without leaving Eternity, God and Divine Sophia, as creative life, were present in the world and in humanity.
 However, as the story of Adam and Eve represents, when humanity fell from the Edenic state into the elemental world of duality or good/evil, in Divine Sophia’s oneness with human life, a part of her divine life or beingness also fell into the world and became trapped and vulnerable to the forces of evil and misguided will, and she suffers with humanity.
 However, when humanity awakens spiritually, creaturely Sophia is destined to be the bride of Christ as the Church of redeemed humanity.
 In the Omega phase of fulfillment, the sixth day of Creation, creaturely Sophia as Divine humanity will become one with the Intelligent Light and Creative Life in God’s Divine Love.

-From my research, many authors, including myself, believe creaturely Sophia is the World Soul of humanity.
 The spiritual awakening of humanity will break the worldly spell of godless secularism, sensuality, and willful greed which keeps her and humanity entrapped in the illusions of this material realm.
 The first paper on this web page titled Loving God emphasizes the importance of evolving spiritually by learning to emulate Christ within, after having successfully imitated Him in one’s life.
 The evolving path ahead for humanity is to spiritually embrace and internalize the feminine principles of Creative Life which Sophia and Mother Mary represent – virtue, selfless love, and grace.
 In the future, the masculine and feminine principles will become spiritually androgynous within each individual soul; gender will become irrelevant as will race.

 The Second Adam & New Eve

 As a whole, the human race is evolving and rapidly changing.
 At present, I believe the world is in the phase represented by the parable of separating the wheat from the chaff (Matthew 3:12) as well as the parable of “For I have come to set a man against his father, a daughter against her mother…” (Matthew 10:35) This period of time seems to correspond to the prophecies regarding the Red Horseman of Revelations which represents the turbulent masculine forces of war, division and conflict.
-And as we all know, there are extreme divisions among people politically and racially around the world; and there is also a distinct ascension of the feminine principle, but at present, these feminine forces have a very militant expression to them; this is not the spiritual feminine nature humanity needs.
+And as we all know, there are extreme divisions among people politically and racially around the world; and there is also a distinct ascension of the feminine principle; but at present, these feminine forces have a very militant expression to them.
+This is not the spiritual feminine nature humanity needs.

 Sophia, metaphorically speaking, is revealed as the Creative Life of God’s Divine World; and God conceived in His Divine World the Idea of Divine Humanity as the purpose and fulfillment of Creation.
 As taught on this site, God is Consciousness which permeates Everything in eternity and in creation.
-Everything is conscious, elemental matter of the universe is conscious of its function only, whereas, any life form which has breath and spirit (in creaturely life, spirit has its seat in the blood) can be conscious as itself, from rudimentary stages of consciousness, to self-consciousness and even to oneness or divine consciousness.
+Everything is conscious; elemental matter of the universe is conscious of its function only, whereas, any life form which has breath and spirit (in creaturely life, spirit has its seat in the blood) can be conscious as itself, from rudimentary stages of consciousness, to self-consciousness and even to oneness or divine consciousness.
 (See: Perception

 re: evolving consciousness) The Creative Life is conscious beingness in its highest form which was present with God before the beginning as it is stated in Proverbs.
 In the Word, the Light of Intelligence manifests God’s grand plan, and it is the Intelligent Light and Creative Life which guides, manifests, and brings to fruition God’s Word in the Six Days of Creation in the fulfillment of Divine Humanity.